Yesterday, I wondered how to create gradients in Flutter, so let's see how this works.

 We introduced a new element which is the

 stops.
-This is an array of points stating at which space the gradient should change.
+This array of points starts at which space the gradient should change.

 Look at this example.
 The colors are not equal widths.